Scalable framework for quantum transport across large physical networks: Non-Markovian intermediate scale dynamics of large networks

 Finally, to demonstrate the scalability of our approach, we consider a helical model consisting of 102 sites and compute the dynamics using the scalable variational framework.
 The helix comprises 34 trimers, and a schematic of the network is shown in Fig.~\ref{fig:SpiralDyn}(a).
-In principle, larger systems can be simulated with this method; however, the 102-site case serves as a proof of principle, as eigenstates near the centre of the chain approach translational invariance, as seen in Fig.~\ref{fig:SpiralDyn}(b), indicating that no new qualitative features are expected with increasing system size.
+In principle, larger systems can be simulated with this method; however, the 102-site case serves as a proof of principle, as eigenstates near the centre of the chain approach translational invariance, as seen in Fig.~\ref{fig:SpiralDyn}(b), suggesting that no new qualitative features are expected with increasing system size.
 The helical structure exhibits an energy gradient along its length, introducing a directional component to exciton transport reminiscent of phycobilisome architectures~\cite{Dodson2022}.
-This detuning is set to a value of $0.04$ cm$^{-1}$ between adjacent triplets, and dipole-dipole coupling is set such that nearest neighbour couplings inside a triplet are $350$ cm$^{-1}$.
+This detuning is set to $40$ cm$^{-1}$ between adjacent triplets, and the dipole-dipole coupling is set such that nearest-neighbour couplings within a triplet are $350$ cm$^{-1}$.
 This leads to a delocalisation of its eigenstates as shown in Fig.~\ref{fig:SpiralDyn}(b), where we have taken the dipoles to be tangential to the helix path (see Appendix for full details of the Hamiltonian).
-The eigenstructure exhibits interesting features where we see partial localisation of eigenstates onto sites, though despite the linear detuning along the chain, we see strong non-linear dependence of the energy with respect to the sites that the eigenstates are most localised on.
+The eigenstructure exhibits interesting features, with partial localisation of eigenstates onto sites; despite the linear detuning along the chain, we observe a strong non-linear dependence of the energy on the sites where the eigenstates are most localised.
 This is due to the detuning between triplets ($\approx 40~\text{cm}^{-1}$) being small compared to nearest neighbour coupling ($\approx 350~\text{cm}^{-1}$), as such, the dominant features are from triplet delocalisations and the detuning acts as a perturbation of this.
 We associate with each site a super-ohmic spectral density of the form

 with $A=180~\text{cm}^{-1}$ and cutoff frequency $\omega_c = 200~\text{cm}^{-1}$.
 The resulting dynamics are shown in Fig.~\ref{fig:SpiralDyn}(c), where we track excitations across a partitioning of the helix into three parts.
 In contrast to the previous examples, the variational master equation predicts significantly faster energy transfer through the network than the weak-coupling theory.
 This enhancement may arise from two mechanisms that depend sensitively on both the choice of spectral density and the structure of the Hamiltonian (and therefore the underlying molecular geometry).
 Due to the super-Ohmic form of the spectral density used here, we expect weak environmental coupling between near-resonant sites in the Markovian weak-coupling limit.
 Incorporating non-Markovian effects allows faster transitions.
 Moreover, because the variational optimisation can, in principle, yield distinct displacements for each site, we expect the corresponding reorganisation energies ($R_n$) to be strongly site dependent.
 This introduces local asymmetries into the system Hamiltonian, an effect known to enhance energy transport~\cite{Dubi2020,Coates2023}.
 Investigating the role of variationally induced asymmetries in facilitating enhanced transport will be the focus of future work.